arkency/posts/posts/2016-02-19-testing-aggregates-with-commands-and-events.md

   end
 ```

-If you're interested what's the AggregateRoot part, here is the current implementation:
+If you're interested what's the AggregateRoot part, here is the current implementation (it's part of our [aggregate_root](https://github.com/arkency/aggregate_root) gem):

 ```
 #!ruby